 PhD in Speech and Hearing Sciences

-The curriculum combines interdisciplinary academic courses, teaching experiences and research, and culminates in a dissertation.
+The curriculum combines interdisciplinary academic courses, teaching experiences and research, and it culminates in a dissertation.
 Each student's experience can be tailored to their individual interests.

-Generally, 24 hours of graduate credit can be transferred toward the PhD from another institution; graduates of our Doctor of Audiology (AuD) and Master of Science in Deaf Education (MSDE) programs are provided with advanced standing and may transfer up to 48 or 36 credits respectively.
+Generally, 24 hours of graduate credit can be transferred toward the PhD from another institution; graduates of our Doctor of Audiology (AuD) and Master of Science in Deaf Education (MSDE) programs are provided with advanced standing and may transfer up to 48 or 36 credits, respectively.

 Teaching experiences prepare students to become effective teachers and communicators of their discipline and their own research.
 All PhD students receive instruction in pedagogy and complete teaching experiences at the introductory and advanced levels under the guidance of a faculty mentor.